On the bifurcation of a Dirac point in a photonic waveguide without band gap openning: Introduction

 (3)$\mu_{n_*}^\prime(0)>0$, $\mu_{n_*}^\prime(-q_*)<0$. \end{assumption}

 A band structure as described in Assumption \ref{assump_general spectrum} and \ref{assump_dirac_points} is depicted in Figure \ref{fig_unperturbed_band_structure_a}.

 \begin{remark} The conditions in Assumption \ref{assump_dirac_points} (1) break the so-called spectral no-fold condition \cite{fefferman2017topologically, fefferman2016honeycomb_edge}.
-Without this condition, a band gap cannot be opened under small perturbation (see Figure \ref{fig_perturbed_band_structure}).
+As a result, a band gap cannot be opened under small perturbations (see Figure \ref{fig_perturbed_band_structure}).
 The main focus of this paper is the bifurcation of the Dirac point in such a ``no-gap'' case. \end{remark}